Project · Capstone (Harvard ALM) · Spring 2019

 | Iterative research design | Three rounds of user input (exploratory, wireframe feedback, prototype feedback), each with a distinct research plan, participant criteria, and method rationale.
 Findings from each round directly changed the next design. |

-| Novel problem space | The competitive review found no product that treated cooking skill development as a first-class feature.
-Every existing tool was either curriculum-driven (expert decides what you learn) or recipe-management (no skill layer at all). |
+| Underserved problem space | The competitive review found no product that treated cooking skill development as the primary use case.
+Every existing tool was either curriculum-driven or focused on recipe management, with no skill layer. |